SublimeLinter/SublimeLinter/README.markdown

 ### Better support

-SublimeLinter3 is based on pioneerinng work done by Ryan Hileman, the author of [sublimelint](https://github.com/lunixbochs/sublimelint), on which SublimeLinter was originally based.
+SublimeLinter3 is based on pioneering work done by Ryan Hileman, the author of [sublimelint](https://github.com/lunixbochs/sublimelint), on which SublimeLinter was originally based.
 We want to join forces with Ryan and merge sublimelint and SublimeLinter3, so we can have more resources available to support the community.

 ### Help make it happen